-We can cancel your policy at any time during the term.
-We will send you notice of cancellation to your last known postal or email address at least 30 days before the cancellation takes effect.
-We'll refund the unused portion of your premium.

-If you have not paid the premium within 30 days of the start of the term, we will cancel your policy without giving you further notice.
+We will send you notice of cancellation to your last known postal or email address at least 14 days before the cancellation takes effect.
+If, however, you have not paid the premium within 30 days of the start of the term, we will cancel your policy without giving you further notice.